DistDancing brings the Royal Ballet to Hoxton Docks.

 DistDancing is the brainchild of Royal Ballet dancer Chisato Katsura, with a little help from her landlord, who owns the Hoxton Docks space DistDancing has been using for their performances.
-Allowing furloughed dancers to keep their moves fresh whilst also delighting the public, DistDancing features a mix of classical ballet, modern dance, and even circus performances – all from a stage bobbing on the canal.
+Allowing furloughed dancers to keep their moves fresh whilst also delighting the public, DistDancing features a mix of traditional ballet set to classical music, modern dance, and even circus performances – all from a stage bobbing on the canal.
 Even the rain doesn’t stop them!

 One can only assume it’s a joyful thing to simply happen across whilst out for a walk, especially since even the wildlife are equally keen to spectate…